zahzag/MM1-Software/README.md

 ##### o	sudo apt install linux-tools-common linux-tools-generic
 #### •	sudo turbostat --cpu 3 --interval 1 --show CorWatt --quiet --Summary -o core_power.log

-we specifie the option “CorWatt” to show just the cpu Core 3 consumed power on Watt , the power consumption is monitored each second , turbostat don’t gives the average power consumption , to compute the average power consumption of cpu 3  we have to compute it manually , this is why we collecte every power consumption values on core_power file . and after we used a small function to compute the average and the totale energy , and another python script to add those values to excel file
+we specifie the option “CorWatt” to show just the CPU Core 3 consumed power on Watt , the power consumption is monitored each second, turbostat don’t gives the average power consumption , to compute the average power consumption of CPU 3  we have to compute it manually , this is why we collecte every power consumption values on core_power file . and after we used a small function to compute the average and the totale energy , and another python script to add those values to excel file

 # Job

 The job class define the structure of work job arriving from client .
-The calc method contains the CPU intensive calculation which is repeated as per the size of the Job . but should not reach the 100% utilization , it can reach the peak and go down directly , but not take a more than 1 second on the peak . start simulation
+The calc method contains the CPU intensive calculation which is repeated as per the size of the Job . but should not reach the 100% utilization , it can reach the peak and go down directly , but not take a more than 1 second on the peak .

+# start simulation

 before starting the simulation we should compile the server and client code to .class , specifying the class path of each package .
 NB : the working directory should be ./MM1-Software